karollynecosta/packer_linuxtips/README.md

 post-processors (optional):
 ```
 is an array of one or more objects that defines the various post-processing steps to take with the built images.
 If not specified, then no post-processing will be done.
-For more information on what post-processors do and how they're defined, read the sub-section on configuring post-processors in templates.
+Post-processors are optional, and they can be used to upload artifacts, re-package, or more.
 ```

 provisioners (optional):